jgadsden/tin-whistle-tablature/README.md

 tuned to D is used - this being the most common.
 Once the Instrument type is made available to version 3 plugins then this can be fixed.

+### Having problems?
+Note that this plugin relies on a font being installed, see the Installation instructions.

+The plugin will skip any staffs that are not for a Tin Whistle, so for example if the staff is for the Irish Flute then it will not apply the tabs.
+This makes sense as other instrument's fingering will be different.